|Month over Month||-1.9%|

 The pattern in consumer spending is often the foremost influence on stock and bond markets.
 For stocks, strong economic growth translates to healthy corporate profits and higher stock prices.
 For bonds, the focus is whether economic growth goes overboard and leads to inflation.
 Ideally, the economy walks that fine line between strong growth and excessive (inflationary) growth.

 Retail sales not only give you a sense of the big picture, but also the trends among different types of retailers.
-Perhaps auto sales are especially strong or apparel sales are showing exceptional weakness.
+Perhaps apparel sales are showing exceptional weakness but electronics sales are soaring.
 These trends from the retail sales data can help you spot specific investment opportunities, without having to wait for a company's quarterly or annual report.